jeseyfried/medieval-marriages/ai-usage.md

 - What is Love: This thematic essay would explore whether the evidence, archival or material, might allow for historians to make judgements about the emotional history of the marriages of medieval elites.
 Certainly to some extent the way medieval people conceptualized love remains inaccessible to modern scholars, but drawing out comparisions between medieval representations of love might nevertheless yield meaningful insights about the affective history of medieval marriages.

 ### Innovations Suggested by AI
+I decided to try Google Gemini for the thematic essays.

 Google Gemini 3 Pro, December 2, 2025:
 > I am a historian looking for new ideas on how to present four thematic essays about the history of medieval marriage for elites such as monarchs, nobility and wealthy merchants.
 To help me with this, I would like you to research the peer-reviewed historical scholarship on the history of medieval marriages.
 I want you to focus on Western Europe in the period 1200-1500.
 As I am thinking about the four topics for my thematic essays, I also want to make use of material objects in museum collections to demonstrate key ideas.
 With this in mind, please provide me with your recommendation for how I would divide the topic of medieval elite marriages into four thematic essays.
 In your report, give me four categories and an explanation for what each of the four essays would be about, referencing specific material objects and archival sources.
-Link to prompt.

-Evaluation:
+[Gemini's report on thematic essays for elite marriages →](pdfs/gemini-medieval-marriage-themes.pdf)

+When Gemini was in 'thinking mode' I observed it identify gaps in research and target new searches to fill those gaps.
+Unfortunately, Gemini fails to retain the record of its live thinking (something that Claude does retain).
+For much of the live thinking, Gemini repeatedly referenced a legal case regarding the name Corbet.
+This did not make it into the initial report but I got curious about it.

+**Evaluation:**
 *Originality:* (Score /5)
 *Accuracy:* (Score /5)
-*Usefulness:* (Score /5)
+*Usefulness:* I have doubts about the interpretive leap that Gemini took in its analysis of the role of marriage objects on page 8 of the report.
+Gemini claims that the objects did the 'work' of the marriage through binding, transporting, and defining.
+This reads to me like mimicry of the poetic moves sometimes made in scholarship but in that context always supported by much more theoretical and contextual qualification.
+(Score /5)
 *Who Did What:* (Score /5)